 If you sign up for the Northern Berzerkers and request a fundraising pack during sign-up, you will be providing your personal details to SIEntries and through them to the race organisers, who will share this with us to enable us to process your event entry and provide you with a fundraising pack.

-We may receive your personal details via online fundraising platforms e.g. JustGiving, Virgin Money Giving or BT MyDonate.
+We may receive your personal details via online fundraising platforms e.g. JustGiving, Virgin Money Giving, Enthuse or MuchLoved.

-If you create a page to raise money for us by doing an event your details are provided to us to enable us to process the donation and ensure that we can track this and combine it with any offline donations.
+If you create a page to raise money for us by doing an event or in memory of a loved one, your details are provided to us to enable us to process the donations and ensure that we can track this and combine it with any offline donations.

 If you donate money to a page which has been set up by someone else and choose to allow the platform to pass your details on, then we will receive this information and will use it to process the donation.
 If you donate and choose not to pass your details to us then we will receive your donation anonymously and will process this without personal information.